Ethicon Foundation Fund Travel Grants

 Applicants must demonstrate that the period overseas relates directly to their home country's surgical training scheme's objectives and/or an opportunity to obtain relevant surgical experience that is not normally available in their home country.
 They must have obtained prior approval for the visit from the appropriate training authority in the country of application where appropriate.
 UK trainees must produce confirmation/evidence of prospective approval from the GMC if the post is to count towards the award of a Certificate of Completion of Training (CCT).

-The awards contribute to economy class travel up to a value of £1,000 and are not available to support the travel costs of a spouse or partner.
+The awards are for travel costs only, economy class travel, up to a value of £1,000 and are not available to support the travel costs of a spouse or partner.
 The overseas visit from the successful applicants' home country/place of work will normally be for a period of between 3 to 12 months, although visits of up to 24 months may be considered.
 All applications must be made prior to embarking on the visit.

 For consultants attending a short term visit within Europe please look at the Ethicon short term clinical visit award.